Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems: Example: toric degenerations of the affine closure of base affine space

 where $V(\varpi)$ is the irreducible $G$-module with highest weight $\varpi$ and $1\times H\subset G\times H$ acts on $V(\varpi)$ with weight $-\varpi$.
 The dual vector space $E^*$ generates $\C[G]^N$ as an algebra with respect to the embedding of $G\times H$-modules,

-The isomorphism on the right follows by the algebraic Peter-Weyl Theorem and depends on a choice of highest weight vectors $v(\lambda) \in V(\lambda)$.
-Dually, there is a $G\times H$-equivariant embedding of $G\sslash N$ as a closed subvariety of $E$.
+The isomorphism on the right is a consequence of the $G\times G$-module decomposition of $\C[G]$ and depends on a choice of highest weight vectors $v(\lambda) \in V(\lambda)$~\cite[Theorem 27.3.9]{tauvel2005lie}.
+Dualizing, one obtains a $G\times H$-equivariant embedding of $G\sslash N$ as a closed subvariety of $E$.